Manage Content in a Channel

 A visual editor slides into the screen from the right side:

 You can now edit the content fields for the relevant content item.

-Click Save to save your changes, and Close to close the editor.
-If you click Close without saving your edited content you will be shown a confirmation dialog to confirm this is the action you want to save your changes or discard them:
+Click Save to save your changes, and X to close the editor.
+If you click X without saving your edited content you will be shown a confirmation dialog to confirm if you want to save your changes or discard them: